mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 === "OpenMind"

-     Here is an example job script to run a python program with a GPU and data files saved in `/om` or `/om2` directories,
+     Here is an example job script to run a Python program with a GPU and data files saved in `/om` or `/om2` directories,
      ```
      #!/bin/bash
      #SBATCH -t 01:30:00             # walltime = 1 hours and 30 minutes